Spentine/Spentris/documentation/docs.md

 ```
 When the puzzle is saved as a JSON file, the `func` functions cannot be represented.
 The `type` and `parameters` should hopefully be enough to reconstruct the `func` function.

-Both `initFunction` and `(win/loss)Conditions[i]` should use the exact same format, including for the list of valid types.
-Although it may not make sense, it's all just functions in the end, just ran at different points in time.
+Both `initFunction` and `stackerFunctions` should use the exact same format, including for the list of valid types.

 `prioritizeWinCondition` is not really possible to enforce, so consider removing its existence from all the comments.